Alfresco/alfresco-ng2-components/docs/datatable.component.md

 ### Card view

-If you want enable the card view mode you need to set to true the input parameter [cardview] :
+If you want to enable the card view mode you need to set to 'gallery' the input parameter [display] :

 ```html
 <adf-datatable